piku/piku/docs/INSTALL-centos-9.md

-mv /home/piku/.piku/uwsgi/uwsgi.ini /etc/uwsgi.d/piku.ini # linking alone increases the host attack service if one can get inside the piku user or one of its apps, so moving is safer chown piku:piku /etc/uwsgi.d/piku.ini # In Tyrant mode (set by default in /etc/uwsgi.ini) the Emperor will run the vassal using the UID/GID of the vassal configuration file systemctl restart uwsgi journalctl -eu uwsgi # see logs
+mv /home/piku/.piku/uwsgi/uwsgi.ini /etc/uwsgi.d/piku.ini # linking alone increases the host attack service if one can get inside the piku user or one of its apps, so moving is safer chown piku:piku /etc/uwsgi.d/piku.ini # In Tyrant mode (set by default in /etc/uwsgi.ini) the Emperor will run the vassal using the UID/GID of the vassal configuration file systemctl restart uwsgi journalctl -feu uwsgi # see logs
 ```

 ## `nginx` Configuration